Allergy Patch Testing

 Regularly applying a gentle, fragrance-free moisturizer helps keep skin hydrated.
 Applying moisturizer after a bath helps seal in moisture.

-Apply directly to the skin to help to reduce inflammation and itching.
+Apply directly to the skin to help reduce inflammation and itching.